 - Three executive officers

-- Functional departments that specialize in support ministries of the local church.
+- Functional Network Ministries that specialize in support ministries of the local church.

 The SoCal Network also owns and operates: